CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Experiments

 as the integrated coverage error (ICE) for regression and CATE (negative values $=$ overconfidence).

 Note that we do not expect $\widehat{\mathrm{cov}}_\mu$ to be calibrated: regression intervals combine epistemic uncertainty of the CEPO with the irreducible (aleatoric) noise in $Y$, so $\mathrm{ICE}_{\mu}$ is biased.
 Still, it holds a useful signal.
 Across all model--DGP pairs in \cref{fig:calibration} (middle), we consistently observe $\mathrm{ICE}_{\mu} \le \mathrm{ICE}_{\tau}$: the regression curve sits at or below the CATE curve.
 While $\mathrm{ICE}_{\tau}$ is inaccessible without having the true CATE, $\mathrm{ICE}_{\mu}$ is computable from observational data.
-Consequently, temperature-scaling the logits to lift $\widehat{\mathrm{cov}}_\mu$ to the diagonal also calibrates the CATE intervals or makes them conservative.
-We thus tune $\theta_T$ by grid search to drive $\mathrm{ICE}_{\mu}$ to zero using a 5-fold calibration on the observational data.
+Because we empirically observe $\mathrm{ICE}_\mu \le \mathrm{ICE}_\tau$ across model–DGP pairs, temperature scaling that brings $\mathrm{ICE}_\mu$ to zero guarantees that CATE intervals are calibrated or conservative.
+We fit the temperature by 5-fold calibration on the observational data (no access to ground-truth counterfactuals).
 The calibrated curves in \cref{fig:calibration} (right) confirm that, after temperature scaling, \method's overconfidence on the OOD test-sets disappears.
-Additional synthetic train‑/test‑DGP pairs and real‑world data experiments appear in \cref{appx:uncertainty}.
+Additional synthetic and real‑world data experiments appear in \cref{appx:uncertainty}.

 \xhdr{Comparison to TabPFN} We also compare against the latest version of TabPFN \citep{hollmann2025accurate}, plugging its regression output as a proxy for CEPO.
 As \cref{tab:tabpfn_comparison} shows, TabPFN is surprisingly competitive without any causal tuning, yet \method\ outperforms it on every benchmark except ACIC 2016.
 To isolate the benefit of training on a causal prior, compared to the predictive \emph{non-identifiable} prior in TabPFN, we fine-tune it on our prior for 48 hours on an H100 GPU.
 This causal fine-tuning boosts the performance and confirms the added value of identifiable priors for causal effect estimation.